moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_monitors.md

-# Monitors Metadata On Metis UI
+# Metadata of Monitors on Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Monitors on Metis.
 To learn in detail about the Monitor as a DataOS Resource, refer to this <a href="/resources/">link</a>.